ssbc/bipf/README.md

 So, in JSON land, that usually means reading it, parsing it, checking it, stringifying it again.
-This involves reading each byte in the input and allocating memory.
-Then traversing that object in memory and writing something to a string
+This involves reading each byte in the input and allocating memory for the parsed object.
-(more memory allocation, and all this memory allocation impacts the GC in a memory managed language)
+Then traversing that object in memory and writing something to a string (more memory allocation, and all this memory allocation means the garbage collector needs to handle it too)

 But if we have in-place reads, we just read raw binary, seek into the appropiate places to check wether it's